marketable-it-skills/mits-collection/logging-of-control-processes.md

 - Delete the `development-and-deployment.md` file
 - ❌ In the original repo I found a `modb.csv` file where the total score is 24.5, and the evaluation criteria are different.
   In the `project-description.md` the total score is 25, while on the test project page it shows 26 points.

+## Module C

+- Delete the `development-and-deployment.md` file
+- Delete the deploy list item from the `readme.md` file
+- Note: The original `assets` does not contain the `api-service` folder
+- ❌ The table contains different scores and criteria, and the total score there is 30 points

+## Module D

+- Deleted the deploy list item from the `readme.md` file
+- ❌ The table contains different scores and criteria, and the total score there is 30 points